pantheon-systems/documentation/source/content/guides/professional-services/04-advanced-global-cdn.md

   Our Web Application Firewall (**WAF**) inspects each packet in detail to block malicious traffic and is fine-tuned for WordPress and Drupal.

-- Advanced bot detection & mitigation (Available as an add-on)
+- Advanced bot detection & mitigation (available as an add-on)

   The following third-party plugins are available: